• Home

 Smoother and Easier Days?

-Charlotte Mason brought smoother and easier days to our homeschool, just as I had read about at Charlotte Mason Inspired and Simply Charlotte Mason.
+Charlotte Mason brought smoother and easier days to our homeschool, just as I had read about at Wholesome Influences and Simply Charlotte Mason.

 Does that mean all days are easier and smoother?
 Of course not!
 But most of them are.
 And that is a HUGE blessing!